haerfest/uef/README.md

   04:53 V1
 ```

-It prints which chunks it encountered and which one it ignored, which is really
+By default it prints which chunks it encountered and which ones, if any, it
-just for me to debug new UEF files.
+ignored, which is really just for me to debug new UEF files.
+You can silence
+it by passing along `--verbose 0`, or even output further debug information
+by trying one of the higher verbosity levels.

 It also prints out a list of files in the tape image and the timestamps of their
 first data blocks, which is useful when virtually "rewinding" the tape.